-The Beginning – The Abbey of Val-Dieu will celebrate its 800th anniversary in 2016.
+The Beginning – The Abbey of Val-Dieu celebrated its 800th anniversary in 2016.
 This abbey survived the French Revolution and was home to Cistercian monks until 2001.
 A Christian community living by the rules of St. Benedict is now based at the abbey.

 Let’s go back in time and look at the origins of Val-Dieu.
 It was founded in 1216 by Cistercian monks from the Dutch village of Hocht, on lands donated by the Duke of Limburg and the Count of Dalhem.